NicosNicolaou16/MLDocumentScanner/README.md

 # ML Document Scanner

 This project shows the implementation for the Machine Learning Document Scanner.
-The sample project contains a button, open the camera and scan the document, and using the `Intent` to show the pdf file.
+The sample project contains a button, open the camera and scan the document, and using the `Intent` to open and preview the pdf file.

 Target SDK version: 35 <br />